Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/09_advanced_galois.typ

   $ llb s rrb_C (gamma(a)) subset.eq gamma(llb s rrb^sharp (a)) $
 ]

-The soundness condition ensures that the abstract transformer over-approximates the concrete behavior.
-Any concrete state reachable by executing $s$ is represented in the abstract result.
+The soundness condition ensures the abstract transformer over-approximates the concrete behavior: any concrete state reachable by executing $s$ is represented in the abstract result.

 #insight-box[
   Soundness is the cornerstone of abstract interpretation.